Deployment

 1. Per-session rotation: Each scraping session uses a different proxy.
 Simple and effective for moderate-scale collection.

 2. Per-domain rotation: Different proxies for different target domains.
-Reduces the chance of pattern detection across sites.
+Reduces repeated patterns across sites.

 3. Geographic rotation: Use proxies from the same region as the target audience.
 A site serving US content should be accessed through US proxies.